GreatCowBASIC/Help/output/md/gcbasic_documentation_toolchain.md

 <span class="strong">**Introduction:**</span>

-GCBASIC documentation is written in AsciiDoc and maintained through
-<a href="https://asciidoctor.org/" class="link">Asciidoctor</a>, a fast
-text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook, PDF, and Microsoft Compiled HTML Help (CHM).
+GCBASIC documentation is written in AsciiDoc and maintained through [Asciidoctor](https://asciidoctor.org/), a fast text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook, PDF, and Microsoft Compiled HTML Help (CHM).

 Asciidoctor is written in Ruby, packaged as a RubyGem.
 Because it is Ruby-based, it runs directly on Windows without needing a Linux virtual